-At the Closing, the Company shall grant to the Representative (or its designated affiliates) share purchase warrants (the "Representative's Warrants") covering a number of shares of common stock equal to nine percent (9.0%) of the total number of shares of common stock being sold in this Offering; provided, however, that the Company shall issue Representative Warrant's equal to four and one-half percent (4.5%) of the total number of shares of common stock being sold in this Offering to current shareholders of the Company.
+At the Closing, the Company shall grant to the Representative (or its designated affiliates) share purchase warrants (the 'Representative's Warrants'') covering a number of shares of common stock equal to four and one-half percent (4.5%) of the total number of shares of common stock being sold in this Offering.
 The Representative's Warrants will be non-exercisable for six (6) months after the effective date of the registration statement of which this prospectus forms a part and will expire five (5) years after such effective date.
-The Representative's Warrants will be exercisable at a price equal to 110.0% of the public offering price in connection with the Offering.
+The Representative's Warrants will be exercisable at a price equal to 125.0% of the public offering price in connection with the Offering.
 The Representative's Warrants shall not be redeemable.
 The Company will register the shares of Common Stock underlying the Representative's Warrants under the Act and will file all necessary undertakings in connection therewith.
 The Representative's Warrants may not be sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the securities by any person for a period of 180 days following the effective date of the registration statement of which this prospectus forms a part, except that they may be assigned, in whole or in part, to any officer or partner of the Representative and to members of the underwriting syndicate or selling group and officers and partners thereof.
 The Representative's Warrants may be exercised as to all or a lesser number of shares of common stock for a period of five (5) years after the effective date of the registration statement of which this prospectus forms a part, will provide for cashless exercise and will contain provisions for one demand registration of the sale of the underlying shares of common stock at the Company's expense, an additional demand registration at the warrant holders' expense, and unlimited "piggyback" registration rights at the Company's expense.
-The Representative's Warrants shall further provide for anti-dilution protection (adjustment in the number and price of such warrants and the shares underlying such warrants) resulting from corporate events (which would include dividends, reorganizations, mergers, etc.) when the public shareholders have been proportionally affected and otherwise in compliance with FINRA Rule 5110(f)(2)(G)(vi).
+The Represent